oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 As we are running zipkin and have an ingress setup to let us access the zipkin pod let's look at just to show it working.

-  9. Open your browser
+  8. Open your browser

-  10. Go to the ingress end point for your cluster, for example `https://store.<external IP>.nip.io/zipkin` (replace with `<external IP>` *your* ingress controllers Load balancer IP address)
+  9. Go to the ingress end point for your cluster, for example `https://store.<external IP>.nip.io/zipkin` (replace with `<external IP>` *your* ingress controllers Load balancer IP address when entering in the browser)

-  11. In the browser, accept a self signed certificate.
+  10. In the browser, accept a self signed certificate.
 The mechanism varies per browser and sometimes version, but below worked as of Summer 2020.

   - In Safari you will be presented with a page saying "This Connection Is Not Private" Click the "Show details" button, then you will see a link titled `visit this website` click that, then click the `Visit Website` button on the confirmation pop-up.
 To update the security settings you may need to enter a password, use Touch ID or confirm using your Apple Watch.